 The core of the GIM class is an independent research project.
 Groups of 4 to 6 students will select an ecosystem stakeholder to study in depth and present.
 The students begin secondary research at the start of the course, incorporating perspectives from the class readings and speakers.
 They will also spend considerable time in-country speaking with resident experts, gathering local data, and testing their hypotheses and recommendations in the field.
 In general, the project should be based on original research that contributes to an intellectual body of work but also strives to have practical applications for the market.

-(Students must schedule at least eight IPG meetings throughout their trip.
-Students are not obligated to schedule meetings in cities that the class visits only for the weekend.)
+(Students must schedule at least eight IPG meetings throughout their trip - 4 per city.)

 Project Deliverables